-Attached at Appendix 4a is the draft Budget for the Housing Revenue Account for the year 2023/24.
+Attached at Appendix 4a, to the Executive report, is the draft Budget for the Housing Revenue Account for the year 2023/24.

 6.2 National Social Housing Rent Policy

 Since 2001, social rents have been set with reference to a formula issued by the Government.
 This creates a 'formula rent' for each property, calculated based on local income levels and property size and value.
 The aim is to ensure similar rents are charged for similar social rent properties.